My Photo

 Compelling high quality content drives traffic to web sites and can encourage users to return on a regular basis.
 Two facets of traffic generation are high quality content and search engine optimization.

 High quality content can come in the written form of articles, e-zines, ebooks, and white papers.
 Dr. Joe Vitale brings up the following as it pertains to online articles, "write articles that answer problems and distribute them online.
 This builds credibility and if they're truly useful people will make them viral.”
 Successful people online produce high quality content on a regular basis.
+Publishing content three to five times a week is one of the simplest ways to get better rankings in the search engines.

 The Most Powerful Form of Online Advertising (Part I)

-What is the most powerful form of online advertising?
-The previous question challenges almost every business owner with a web site.
 Most Internet marketers would respond with any or all of the following suggestions: SEO, PPC, Email Marketing, Banner Ads, Video, and plenty more.
 A compelling argument could be made for any of the items previously listed as being the best form of online advertising.
-Yet there is one fundamental which is the root of almost every form of online advertising, the ability to write compelling copy or copywriting.

-Part II of The Most Powerful Form of Online Advertising
+Continue reading "The Most Powerful Form of Online Advertising (Part I)" »

 Web Usability Versus Internet Marketing